esa/nanosat-mo-framework/sdk/tools/log-browser-tool/README.md

 CLI tool to browse a COM archive to retrieve logs and more from it.

 # Usage

 ## Help

+Starting it with `-h` or `--help` like so:

+`/home/nmf/log-browser-tool/$ ./log-browser-tool.sh -h`

+Will display the following help message:

 ```
-/home/nmf/log-browser-tool/$ ./log-browser-tool.sh -h
 Usage: LogBrowser [-h] [COMMAND]
 Browses a COM archive to retrieve logs and more from it.
   -h, --help   display a help message
 Commands:
-  dump      Dumps to a JSON file the formatted content of a COM archive provider
+  dump_raw  Dumps to a JSON file the raw tables content of a local COM archive
-  dump_raw  Dumps to a JSON file the raw tables content of a SQLite COM archive
+  dump      Dumps to a JSON file the formatted content of a local or remote COM archive
-  get_logs  Dumps to a LOG file the logs of an NMF app using the content of a COM archive provider
+  get_logs  Dumps to a LOG file an NMF app logs using the content of a local or remote COM archive.
-  list      Lists the COM archive providers names found in a central directory
+  list      Lists the COM archive providers URIs found in a central directory
 ```